-The smart page app allows for advanced page display controls by using JavaScript to interact with the page content for completely custom functionality.
-In other words, the Smart Page app allows you to run simply snippets of JavaScript on any page to perform any sort of interaction you may require.
+The smart page app allows for advanced page display control by use of JavaScript to interact with the page content for completely custom functionality.
+The Smart Page app allows you to run snippets of JavaScript on any page to perform any sort of interaction you may require.

-A basic understanding of HTML and JavaScript is required to use smart pages, however if you need assistance, please feel free to contact us for help.
+A basic understanding of HTML and JavaScript is required to use smart pages.

 How Does It Work?